Environmental groups applaud rejection of 15 million cubic metre groundwater take

 Of 72 public submissions made on the proposal, 69 opposed the Tranche 2 groundwater applications, one was withdrawn, one was neutral and one was in support.

-Wise Water Use Hawke’s Bay, an environmental group against the Tranche 2 proposal, released a statement applauding the hearing panel decision.
+Wise Water Use Hawke’s Bay, an environmental group against the Tranche 2 proposal, released a statement applauding the hearing panel’s decision.

 “This decision is a game-changer for the way we think about allocating and using our local water resources.
-No longer do economic considerations trump the health of our freshwater resource and communities,” Dr Trevor Le Lievre, Wise Water Use spokesperson, said.
+No longer do economic considerations trump the health of our freshwater resource and communities,” said Dr Trevor Le Lievre, spokesman for Wise Water Use.

 Le Lievre said it was time for Hawke’s Bay Regional Council to address the issue of overallocation in the Ruataniwha Aquifer.

-“With the environmental knowledge we now have and the overriding priority now given to freshwater health under Te Mana o Te Wai, Regional Council should undertake an urgent review and reallocation of consents based on most sustainable land use.”
+“With the environmental knowledge we now have and the overriding priority now given to freshwater health under Te Mana o Te Wai, [the] regional council should undertake an urgent review and reallocation of consents based on most sustainable land use.”